you are not alone

 — Debra Jay, “It Takes a Family”

 The point is, in so many cases one’s addiction/mental disorder is a manifestation of what’s going on at home.
-So, it’s not just the patient who needs to do the work, the family unit has to work on itself as well.
+So, if the patient returns to the exact same environment from which he left, it’s as if he never went away to treatment.
+It’s not just the patient who needs to do the work, the family unit has to do the work on itself as well.
 What good does it do for the patient to do all the work, but the other half of the equation does nothing?

-This is why when I send someone to treatment who is part of a family unit, I set-up that family to see a specialist who will be in communication with the patient’s therapist at the facility.
-That’s in addition to family therapy sessions that occur normally once per week while the family member is in formal treatment at rehab.
+This is why when I send someone to treatment who is a member of a family unit, I set-up that family with one or more of therapists of their own.
 Only when the family unit owns its role in the recovery process will the individual and the family be on a path to recovery.
 You can’t have one without the other.

 “Treatment is not a cure, but it enables people to counteract addiction’s disruptive effects on their brain and behavior to regain control of their lives.”